Cephas-Kingori/AgriNeo/README.md

 **HOW TO USE IT**

-Visit our live website for a demo on the application : https://mkoolima-782e6.web.app/
+Visit the Mkoolima web app at : https://mkoolima-782e6.web.app/

 **FUTURE UPGRADES**
 1. include computer vision to identify pests and diseases.